weishiuchang/writeups/onprem-istio/README.md

   - istio-system/ingressgateway
 ```

-That looks right, the `hosts` specification matches what the curl command is requesting and the Gateway is property namespaced.
+That looks right; The `hosts` specification matches what the curl command is requesting and the Gateway is property namespaced.
 What about the DestinationRule?

 ```yaml
 spec:
   host: helloworld.fireflyclass.com
 ```

-Oh wait, **what if the host specification in the DestinationRule is meant to be the backend Service name?** Let's try it:
+Oh wait... **What if the host specification in the DestinationRule is meant to be the backend Service name?** Let's try it:

 ```yaml
 spec: